 TREATMENT OF VARICOSE VEINS & SPIDER VEINS

 Unwanted leg veins (spider veins and varicose veins), known medically as telangiectasias or superficial varicosities, are dilated skin capillaries.
-These may become unsightly with time and may also lead to a dull aching of the legs after prolonged standing.
+These may become visible with time and may also lead to a dull aching of the legs after prolonged standing.

 Sclerotherapy is the technique of instilling a specific solution into these vessels (tiny capillaries or larger varicose veins) using a small needle.
 The solution irritates and destroys the inner lining of the blood vessel so it ceases to carry blood.
 The body then replaces this damaged vessel with an imperceptible scar.
 This does not harm the circulation – it improves it by eliminating the abnormal, unnecessary vessel.
 Several injections may be needed for a specific area of telangiectasia.
 The procedure has a variable level of pain.
 Fading of the vessels is a slow process which takes one to six months.
 The goal is to produce a 75% to 90% improvement.